SenthuranSivananthan/IaC-HOL-Bicep/README.md

 # Infrastructure as Code using Bicep
-Hands on labs to help teach infrastructure as code using Bicep
+Hands on labs for learning infrastructure as code using Bicep

 ## Training